Bachelor of Arts in Philosophy: Concentration in Philosophy and Law

 Students who have not taken PHIL 110 may begin the program but should complete this course or its equivalent at the earliest opportunity.
 Equivalencies must be approved by a departmental advisor.

-The Bachelor of Arts in Philosophy: Concentration in Philosophy and Law requires a minimum of 43 units, with at least 31 of these units being upper-division.
-The program culminates in a one-unit personalized learning outcomes course in which students reflect philosophically on their own development of skills and knowledge.
-This learning outcomes course, PHIL 696, can be taken in either the first or second semester of the student's senior year.
+The Bachelor of Arts in Philosophy: Concentration in Philosophy and Law culminates in a one-unit personalized learning outcomes course in which students reflect philosophically on their own development of skills and knowledge.
+This learning outcomes course, PHIL 696, should be taken in the second semester of the student's senior year.

 To best take advantage of the program's tremendous resources in preparing students for law school, students pursuing the concentration in philosophy and law are urged to lay out a tentative program of courses with their advisors early in their tenure at the university.
 Depending upon the student's area of specialization, up to six units of courses outside the philosophy department may be approved by a department advisor as elective units for the B.A.